Strategy Consulting vs Management Consulting (2026)

 Broader Management Consulting Firms

 The Big Four have been acquiring strategy boutiques and building dedicated strategy practices.
-Deloitte bought Monitor Group.
+Deloitte acquired Monitor Group.
 PwC acquired Booz & Company (now Strategy&).
-These strategy arms operate somewhat independently and focus on high-level strategic work.
+So you can do strategy consulting at a Big Four firm, but you need to target their strategy practice specifically.

 Compensation differs significantly between strategy firms and broader management consulting firms.
 Strategy consulting generally pays more, especially at the top firms.